Please Install and Activate the "Revolution Slider" Plugin

 What is Walk to School Day?

-Walk to School Day is a yearly national event that happens at thousands of schools.
-Students, parents, school personnel and other community members experience the walk to school as they walk together on the day of the event.
-The event seeks to generate wider teachings about the importance of physical activity, awareness of the fun of walking, and early identification of safety concerns.
+Walk to School Day is an annual national event that happens at thousands of schools.
+Students, parents, school personnel and other community members walk to school in community on the day of the event.